Applehand/eleventy-site/eleventy/src/writings/setting-up-my-website-with-11ty-decap-cms-and-raspberry-pi.md

 #### Decap CMS: Managing Content Through Git

 To make it easier to manage content, I added a headless CMS called [Decap](https://decapcms.org/).
 I can login using my github account by navigating to https://applehand.dev/admin.
-Decap gives me a nice web interface for editing and adding new posts, which is handy when I don’t want to deal with raw files.
+Decap gives me a nice web interface for editing and adding new posts, which is handy because I don’t want to deal with raw files.
 Decap CMS hooks into my GitHub repository, so every time I make a change, it commits the updates directly to the repo.
 Essentially, Git becomes the database for my content.

 #### Hosting on a Raspberry Pi

 The site runs on a Raspberry Pi 5 in my office.
 It's a tiny, energy-efficient computer that is perfect for hosting my personal dev projects.
 The Pi handles everything: pulling updates from GitHub, running the 11ty build process, and serving the site.
 I use a [Cloudflare tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) to make the site accessible on the web without opening up my home network.
 It’s secure and saves me from dealing with port forwarding and complicated router configurations.
-Using HTTPS via Cloudflare also provides a necessary SEO boost by ensuring secure connections.
+Using

 #### Git as the "Database"

 Instead of using a traditional database, I rely on Git.
 All my content lives in [my github repository](https://github.com/Applehand/eleventy-site).
-When I update something in Decap CMS, it commits those changes to the repo, and the Pi pulls them down automatically using a [webhook server](https://github.com/Applehand/eleventy-site/blob/master/webhook-server/server.js) that listens for a post request that is sent from Github whenever the repo is updated.
+When I update something in Decap CMS, it commits those changes to the repo, and the Pi pulls them down automatically using a [webhook server](https://github.com/Applehand/eleventy-site/blob/master/webhook-server/server.js).
+This server is always listening for a post request from Github that is sent whenever the repo is updated.
 This means the site is always up-to-date and version controlled for simple site restores.

 #### How It All Works Together